-David and his panel members – Roger Marris (CEO of the Ritz Hotel Casino), Balthazar Fabricius (CEO of Fitzdares), Dan Waugh (Director of Regulus Partners) and Daniel Reilly (Responsible Gambling Officer at GamCare) – debated that question, with input from audience members.
+David and his panel members – (shown above left to right) David Clifton, Daniel Reilly (Responsible Gambling Officer at GamCare), Balthazar Fabricius (CEO of Fitzdares), Roger Marris (CEO of the Ritz Hotel Casino), and Dan Waugh (Director of Regulus Partners) – debated that question, with input from audience members.
 The starting point was the definition of “high-rollers”, bearing in mind that the definition of that phrase and “VIP” and “high-value” customers will vary from operator to operator, depending on the nature of each operator’s business.

 The Gambling Commission’s February 2015 Strengthening Social Responsibility document set out the then forthcoming changes to the LCCP, including a change to social responsibility code provision 3.4.1 (dealing with customer interaction), which has required as follows in relation to VIP customers since May 2015:

 Licensees must put into effect policies and procedures for customer interaction where they have concerns that a customer’s behaviour may indicate problem gambling.
 The policies must include ….. (e) specific provision for making use of all relevant sources of information to ensure effective decision making, and to guide and deliver effective customer interactions, including in particular ….. (ii) specific provision in relation to customers designated by the licensee as ‘high value’, ‘VIP’ or equivalent.